 Nico began defending civil liberties on campus with FIRE in 2010 as a summer intern.
-He joined FIRE full time in 2012 as a Program Associate and Assistant to the President, later serving as a Communications Coordinator.
-In 2014, Nico went to work for the Institute for Justice before returning to FIRE in 2015 to manage its communications department.
+He joined FIRE full time in 2012 as a Program Associate and Assistant to the President.
+Nico later went to work for the Institute for Justice before returning to FIRE to manage its communications department.
 His writing has been featured in USA Today, Politico, and The Guardian, and he regularly travels the country to speak about student and faculty rights on campus.

 Nico graduated from Indiana University-Bloomington (IU) with a bachelor’s degree in journalism and history.
 While at IU, he was a member of the track & field team and served as editor-in-chief for the Indiana Standard and as a reporter and columnist for the Indiana Daily Student.
 Nico was inducted into FIRE’s Prometheus Society for his on-campus activism in defense of student and faculty rights.
 He was also a winner of the 2011 “Free to Tweet” contest sponsored by 1 for All and the Knight Foundation.

 Originally from Chicago, Nico now lives and works in the Washington, D.C. area.